smislam/aws-ds-s3-efs/README.md

 * Deploy the CDK code.
 Wait for the deploy to finish.
 It will print out the S3 Bucket name and the test API Endpoint.
 * Upload a file to the S3 bucket from your local machine (you can use AWS Console as depicted here.
 Alternatively, you can use AWS CLI)
   * ![image](s3-upload.PNG "Upload a file to S3")
+* Currently all tasks are scheduled to be run once at the top of each hour.
+If you need to test this feature outside of the run schedule, you will need to run this manually.
+Please see: 'AWS DataSync Considerations' section for details.
   * Go to AWS DataSync Console and Start the tasks.
-Yes, this is manual.
-Please see: 'AWS DataSync Considerations' section.
 Wait for all the tasks to complete.
   * ![image](ds-task.PNG "Run the DataSync Tasks")
 * Click on the API Gateway endpoint to view the file name from EFS.
   * ![image](efs-list.PNG "View a list of the files in EFS")